Skip to main content

 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.

 Repeated noncompliance will result in the offender’s computer being disconnected from the University's network.
 Information Technology Services will investigate and document apparent or alleged violations of these policies.
 Cases of apparent abuse will be referred to the appropriate University officials for further investigation and possible disciplinary action.
-Student cases will be referred to the Office of Student Life, in accordance with the University of Wisconsin System Administrative Code. (https://www.wisconsin.edu/regents/policies/)
+Student cases will be referred to the Office of Student Life, in accordance with the Universities of Wisconsin Administrative Code. (https://www.wisconsin.edu/regents/policies/)

 Review: